Councils Claim Local Government Review Timid And Out Of Sync

 - An overhaul of the funding system through more flexible debt-to-revenue ratios, and a longer-term approach to growth-infrastructure funding and better coordination of channels so it can be delivered faster.

-- Longer-term (up to 10 years) Waka Kotahi funding commitments, so that transport infrastructure planning is not constrained by a three-year funding window.
+- Longer-term (up to ten years) Waka Kotahi funding commitments, so that transport infrastructure planning is not constrained by a three-year funding window.

 - Agreeing growth-planning and funding arrangements at the same time, so that plans are not relitigated during the funding process.